-If you own a business targeting the Chinese market or a resident in need of a translation for your applications, it can’t be denied that Chinese to English legal document translation services play an important role to the global economy.
+If you own a business targeting the Chinese market or are a resident in need of a translation for your applications, it can’t be denied that Chinese to English legal document translation services play an important role to the global economy.
 Around one billion people reside in China which makes the Chinese language the most widely-spoken language in the world.
 As a matter of fact, as much as 20% of people around the world speak Chinese!

 Choosing the Right Chinese Translator

-When translating English documents, you’ll have to decide whether to have your documents translated using the traditional Chinese characters or simplified Chinese characters.
-Take into consideration that the mainland Chinese audience uses the simplified Chinese characters while those outside of the mainland area use traditional characters.
+When translating English documents, you’ll have to decide whether to have your documents translated using traditional Chinese characters or simplified Chinese characters.
+Take into consideration that the mainland Chinese audience uses simplified Chinese characters while those outside of the mainland area use traditional characters.

-Sydney Translations boasts of experienced Chinese translators who have are knowledgeable of the nuances of the Chinese language.
+Sydney Translations boasts of experienced Chinese translators who are knowledgeable of the nuances of the Chinese language.
 When you need English to Chinese translation services, please do let us know which style you prefer.